Aff1nity/Power-BI/README.md

 -Average salary by job title: A bar chart or table can be created to show the average salary for each job title.

-Average salary by gender: A visualization can be created to show the average salary for male and female respondents.
+-Average salary by gender: A visualization can be created to show the average salary for male and female respondents.

-Preferred programming language: A visualization can be created to show the most popular programming language among the survey takers.
+-Preferred programming language: A visualization can be created to show the most popular programming language among the survey takers.

-Salary happiness: A visualization can be created to show the level of happiness of the respondents with their current salary.
+-Salary happiness: A visualization can be created to show the level of happiness of the respondents with their current salary.

-Work/life balance happiness: A visualization can be created to show the level of happiness of the respondents with their work/life balance.
+-Work/life balance happiness: A visualization can be created to show the level of happiness of the respondents with their work/life balance.

-Count of survey takers: A simple visualization can be created to show the total number of survey takers.
+-Count of survey takers: A simple visualization can be created to show the total number of survey takers.

-Average age of survey takers: A visualization can be created to show the average age of the survey takers.
+-Average age of survey takers: A visualization can be created to show the average age of the survey takers.
 ```